Anu4ruby/sleepbus.org/README.md

 If successful, you should be able to see the sleepbus website in all it's glory at [http://localhost:8080](http://localhost:8080).
 If not, don't worry, just contact Leon or even create an issue here in the repo and another dev may be able to help you troubleshoot things.

+### Local test users/seed data

+Seed data creates a bunch of production-like users, campaigns and donations.

+All seed users have the password `banana` and you can find their email addresses via querying the `users` table in the database.

+To jump straight in, here is a user with some campaigns:

+User: `orville@spencer.org`
+Password: `banana`

 *Note: if something does not seem right, there may have been a change in the provisioning script to support other changes.
 Running `./destroy_rebuild.sh` again will give you the latest expected environment*

 ### Local email deliverability